MagedSaeed/anonymous-hf/README.md

 [![Ruff](https://img.shields.io/badge/code%20style-ruff-D7FF64.svg)](https://docs.astral.sh/ruff/)
 [![Docker](https://img.shields.io/badge/docker-ready-2496ED.svg?logo=docker&logoColor=white)](docker-compose.yml)

 An anonymizing service for HuggingFace repositories (models & datasets) that lets authors share their work **anonymously** — without revealing their identity — with any visitor (e.g., double-blind peer reviewers, journal editors, blog readers).
-Authors submit a HuggingFace branch URL; the service returns an anonymous link that streams files from HuggingFace through this service, hiding the original owner identity.
+Authors submit a HuggingFace branch URL; the service returns an anonymous link that streams files from HuggingFace through this service, hiding the repo ownership.

 **Try it now → [anonymous-hf.up.railway.app/app](https://anonymous-hf.up.railway.app/app)**

 > Originally built for academic peer review, where revealing the author's HuggingFace handle would break anonymity, but useful any time you want to share a private HuggingFace repo.
-HuggingFace does not offer this feature: for models and datasets, [visibility is only public or private](https://huggingface.co/docs/hub/repositories-settings#repository-visibility): *public* (anyone can find and clone it) or *private* (everyone except the owner gets `404 - Repo not found`).
+HuggingFace repos [visibility is only public or private](https://huggingface.co/docs/hub/repositories-settings#repository-visibility): *public* (anyone can find and clone it) or *private* (everyone except the owner gets `404 - Repo not found`).
 Protected/link-shared visibility only exists for **Spaces**, and only on PRO/Team/Enterprise plans.
-There's no built-in way to grant specific outside viewers anonymous, read view to a private model or dataset.
+There's no built-in way to grant specific outside viewers anonymous, read-only view to a private model or dataset.

-*This service is the HuggingFace counterpart to [Anonymous GitHub](https://anonymous.4open.science/).
-The service has been built on top of my [cookiecutter-django-react](https://github.com/MagedSaeed/cookiecutter-django-react) template.*
+*This service is the HuggingFace version of [Anonymous GitHub](https://anonymous.4open.science/).*

+*The service has been built on top of my [cookiecutter-django-react](https://github.com/MagedSaeed/cookiecutter-django-react) template.*

 ---